pedrolampo/proyecto-react/README.md

 And that will be all of my app.

-Thank you for checking my app and your interest.
+Thank you for checking it and your interest.
 Also I'm happy to receive any feedback.